-There’s a lot of case studies out there about call to action button colors.
+There are a lot of case studies out there about call to action button colors.
 Some people might insist that one color is better than another, but often times it’s simply color contrast that causes the increase in conversion.

-By using colors that are different, but complementary, you can make certain landing page design elements stand out from the rest.
+By using colors that are different but complementary, you can make certain landing page design elements stand out from the rest.
 The point of doing this is to create a visual hierarchy that tells a visitor what is important and what is not.

 Take a look at this same page when blurred slightly and see what stands out:

 The call to action is prominent and the text in red stands out as well.
 Perfect.